nhrones/To-Do-List/readme.md

 If something breaks, you can delete the localStorage file, and a blank template will auto install on next start.
 See: ./selections.js/

+## Deno Desktop App
 I started this project as a DWM-ReactiveUI app.
-I liked it so much, that I spent time
+I liked the look-and-feel of my Deno-Desktop version so much, that I spent time creating this HTML version.
-creating this HTML version.
-I liked the look and feel of my Desktop version This html version was very difficult as I have limited CSS experience.
+Building this HTML version was very difficult for me as I have limited CSS experience.

 ## Have Fun!
 Make a copy and clean up my clumsy code.